-We are lucky enough to have fantastic ICT resources throughout school.
-All classrooms are fitted with interactive whiteboards, we have 32 PCs in the IT suite and 64 Ipads shared across school.
+The school continues to invest in high quality, up to date ICT resources throughout school.
+All classrooms are fitted with interactive touch screen TVs, we have 32 PCs in the IT suite and 64 Ipads shared across school.
 Pupils come to Wigton Moor already tablet and touch screen literate but often lack the skills required to use a desktop PC.
-Starting with early mouse control and key board skills, right through to programming and developing their own app, pupils receive a great computing education here.
+Starting with early mouse control and key board skills, through a basic skills teaching unit in Year 1, right through to programming and developing their own app, pupils receive a great computing education here.

 In Year 6 pupils have the opportunity to become digital leaders.
-These are our computing experts and have a wide range of responsibilities across school including: supporting younger children, taking charge of social media forums and blogs, creating videos for the resource centre and leading on E-Safety issues.
+These are our computing experts and have a wide range of responsibilities across school including: supporting younger children, taking charge of social media forums and blogs, creating content for the website and leading on E-Safety issues.

 Pupils at Wigton Moor are acutely aware of the dangers presented by the on-line world and are regularly taught how to keep themselves safe.
-We do not have a 'locked down' system in school instead we manage resources carefully in order for children to learn when incident occur.
+We do not have a 'locked down' system in school instead we manage resources carefully in order for children to learn when incidents do occur.